 Using a reference product

 You may choose to nominate a reference product to satisfy us of one or more of the statutory criteria (safety criteria, trade criteria, and efficacy criteria) in relation to determining the application.
-A reference product must be an agvet chemical product that is currently registered or has previously been registered by the APVMA.
+A reference product must be an agvet chemical product that is currently registered by the APVMA.
 If the registered product contains information where the use of that information is limited, you must obtain written consent from the authorising party for us to access that information.
 This not only applies to information subject to a limitations of use period, but also to confidential commercial information.

 For example, to address the safety criteria related to human health for a companion animal product, you may nominate a registered reference product which contains the same active constituent at the same concentration and is registered for use in the same species as is indicated for the proposed product.
 However consent to access any confidential commercial information must be provided with your application if you are not the holder of the reference product.